beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

    bkr group-create --display-name="My New Group" --description="This is my very own group.
 Email me@example.com if you want to be included." <mynewgroup>

-A new group is created, with one member (you) who is also the group owner.
+A new group is created, with one member (you) who is also a group owner.
 The change is recorded in the "Group Activity" log.

-Creating LDAP-Derived Groups
+Creating LDAP-derived groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * I am a Beaker administrator and I want to create a new group whose